maia-sdr/maia-sdr-web/content/installation/ssl-certificates.md

 going directly to [`https://192.168.2.1/ca.crt`](https://192.168.2.1/ca.crt) (using here the IP address assigned to the Pluto).

-Then go to the Android Settings and navigate to "Passwords & security > Privacy > More security settings > Encryption and credentials > Install a certificate > CA certificate".
+Then go to the Android Settings and navigate to "Security and privacy > More security and privacy > Encryption and credentials > Install a certificate > CA certificate" (this is where the option is in Android 16; it can be in a slightly different location in other versions).
 Select "Install anyway" in the security warning, confirm your PIN, and choose the downloaded `ca.crt` file.
 When installing the CA certificate, its CN (common name) will be displayed.
 This contains the serial number of the Pluto, which can be checked against the sticker on the back of the Pluto for increased security (see below for details).

-The CA certificate can be uninstalled at any time by navigating to "Passwords & security > Privacy > More security settings > Encryption and credentials > Trusted credentials", selecting the "User" tab, clicking on the Maia SDR certificate, and choosing "Uninstall".
+The CA certificate can be uninstalled at any time by navigating to "Security and privacy > More security and privacy > Encryption and credentials > Trusted credentials" (this is where the option is in Android 16; it can be in a slightly different location in other versions), selecting the "User" tab, clicking on the Maia SDR certificate, and choosing "Uninstall".

 # SSL certificate generation process